thannaske/s3usage/README.md

 s3usage collect
 ```

 This command is meant to be scheduled via cron to collect data regularly.
+Running the collector more often will result in more datapoint and hence in a more precise monthly average usage.

 ### Monthly Usage Report